ooker777/docs-1/docs/Mkdocs Template/Compatibility of publishing solution.md

 > This absence concludes to a build fail.
 > You can use it if you don't use the graph view, but you need to edit manually the `on_env` file, with removing `from pyvis.network import Network` and set the obsidian graph generation to `false`

-> [!info] It is possible to create a github action that generate the graph and after the vercel build, but it's pretty complicated and not convered in these docs.
+> [!info] Check [[Netlify & Vercel advanced workflow]] for more information on how to setup a better workflow within these two website.